-(a) Financial Instruments IFRS 9 Financial Instruments
+(a) Financial instruments

 Trade receivables and borrowings issued are initially recognized when they are originated.
 All other financial assets and financial liabilities are initially recognized when the OSC becomes a party to the contractual provisions of the instrument.
 Financial assets and financial liabilities are initially measured at fair value, plus or minus transaction costs that are directly attributable to their acquisition.
 The measurement of financial instruments in subsequent periods and the recognition of changes in the fair value depend on the category in which they are classified.
-See below for a summary table of the classification of financial instruments:
+All financial assets and financial liabilities are categorized and subsequently measured at amortized cost.